kailermai/tp/docs/DeveloperGuide.md

 5. **Enforce uniqueness constraints on contact details:**

     Currently, students are uniquely identified only by their student number, allowing duplicate phone numbers, emails and telegram handles.
-This was intentionally designed to let users temporarily user placeholder values (e.g., `placeholder@example.com`, `00000000`) when certain information is unavailable.
+This was intentionally designed to let users temporarily use placeholder values (e.g., `placeholder@example.com`, `00000000`) when certain information is unavailable.
 Once optional fields are implemented (see enhancement #4), we will enforce uniqueness constraints on `PHONE_NUMBER`, `EMAIL` and `TELEGRAM` to prevent duplicate entries.
 This ensures data integrity for contact information.

     **Example:** Adding a student with a duplicate phone number.